Suspect wanted in teen robbery: NYPD

 An NYPD spokesman told the Chronicle that the department did not have the name of the car service that was used.

-Police are requesting the public’s assistance to identify the suspect in the attached photo and surveillance footage video.
+Police are requesting the public’s assistance to identify the suspect in the attached photo.

 Anyone with information is asked to call Crime Stoppers at 1 (800) 577-TIPS (8477), or, for Spanish, 1 (888) 57-PISTA (74782).
 The public can also submit tips by logging onto nypdcrimestoppers.com, or by texting 274637 (CRIMES) and then entering TIP577.
 All tips are strictly confidential.